KRFOSS/kali-docs/tor/index.md

 torbrowser-launcher
 ```

-First time it will download install Tor Browser including the signature verification.
+First time it will download and install Tor Browser including the signature verification.

-Next time it will be used to update an launch Tor Browser.
+Next time it will be used to update and launch Tor Browser.

 ###### Reference